Simon Elias Bibri

 Bibri has earned all his Master’s degrees from different Swedish universities, namely Lund University, West University, Blekinge Institute of Technology, Malmö University, Stockholm University, and Mid Sweden University.

-Before embarking on his long, still ongoing academic journey, Bibri had worked as a sustainability and ICT strategist, business engineer, project manager, and consultant.
-Over the past few years and in parallel with his academic studies, he has been involved in a number of research and consulting projects pertaining to green ICT strategy, big data analytics, strategic sustainability innovations, sustainable business model innovation, sustainable urban development, smart cities, and sustainable cities.
+Before embarking on his long, still ongoing academic journey, Bibri had worked as a sustainability and ICT strategist, business engineer, researcher, and consultant.
+Over the past years and in parallel with his academic studies, he has been involved in a number of research and consulting projects pertaining to green ICT strategy, big data analytics and context-aware computing, strategic sustainability innovations, sustainable business model innovation, sustainable urban development, smart cities, and sustainable cities.

 Bibri has a genuine interest in interdisciplinary and transdisciplinary research.
-In light of his multidisciplinary academic background, his research interests include the following areas:
+In light of his multidisciplinary academic background, his research interests span or fall in the following areas:

-Big data analytics and context–aware computing for sustainability
+Big data analytics and context–aware computing for urban sustainability

 Sustainable city models (eco–city, compact city, green urbanism, new urbanism, etc.)

-Smart city approaches (ambient city, ubiquitous city, sentient city, real–time city, etc.)
+Smart city approaches (ambient city, ubiquitous city, sentient city, real–time city, Internet-of-things-enabled city, etc.)

 Green innovation and knowledge–intensive entrepreneurship